sourishdeb/partner-center-sdk/develop/get-invoice-unbilled-consumption-lineitems.md

 - An invoice identifier.
 This identifies the invoice for which to retrieve the line items.

+>[!NOTE]
+>Daily-rated usage normally takes 24 hours to appear in Partner Center or to be accessed through the API.

 ## C\#

 To get the line items for the specified invoice: